4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 It felt terribly restricting to lay out an entire book and have to follow it step by step.
 Because of this, I went on pantsing for a long time.

-It wasn’t until a few years ago that I realized the value of planning and the efficiency it brought to my writing.
+It wasn’t until a few years ago that I realized the value of a planning process and the efficiency it brought to my writing.

-Not only that, I learned how to do it correctly—a method that motivated my creativity and ability to finish stories.
+Not only that, I learned how to do it correctly—a method that motivated my creativity and ability to finish stories that had once been just an initial idea.
 I was proud of this, and felt the stories come to life instead of flattened.

 Planning Brings Freedom